joshiemoore/ludicrous/README.md

 Note that ludicrous is intended for development and deployment on GNU/Linux and is not tested on any other operating systems.

 ## Performance
 ludicrous is being developed around a custom JSON serializer which converts Python objects directly into JSON C strings.
-We plan to develop ludicrous with a very fast core featureset implemented in C, along with additional opt-in modules that run slower but provide more features than the high-performance core.
-This plan will become clearer to understand as more features are added.

-Preliminary testing on my machine (12th Gen Intel Core i5-1240P) using [wrk](https://github.com/wg/wrk) shows that ludicrous is able to consistently sustain more than 100,000 requests per second.
-For simple responses like the hello world sample above, ludicrous is able to average around 130,000+ requests per second.
+Preliminary testing on my machine (12th Gen Intel Core i5-1240P) using [wrk](https://github.com/wg/wrk) shows that ludicrous is able to consistently sustain hundreds of thousands of requests per second.

 Below is a selection of wrk results for endpoints returning `{"hello": "world"}` in a few frameworks.
 Each framework was tested 5 times, and the best of the 5 results is displayed here.
 The main point of interest is the `Requests/sec` field.